Local Transport across Bristol North West

 - Restricted access to the Bristol YTL Arena / New Housing: residential single roads in Henbury, Brentry, Southmead and Lockleaze should not be used as access routes to the proposed Bristol YTL Arena.
 I expect to see significant transport upgrades using major routes to move people into and out of developments across the North Bristol Arc.

-And please tell me what you think about my North Bristol Transport Plan by completing my Transport Survey.
+Please tell me what you think about my North Bristol Transport Plan by completing my Transport Survey.

 Darren Jones MP